declarativesystems/r_profile/REFERENCE.md

 Default value: `undef`

 ### r_profile::windows::windows_feature

-R_profile::Windows::Windows_feature

-Install Windows Features using Puppet and reboot if required.

 Rebooting is controlled adding an additional parameter `reboot_after` to the data fed to this profile. _This_ class will act on this directive itself by subscribing its own